centerpointcomputers/Infrastructure-docs/Recent-Changes-and-Updates.md

 ##### 10/05/2017:

-- Explored companion app called Adjace which synchronizes with People to create a front end church directory.
+- Explored companion app called Adjace <http://adjace.com> which synchronizes with People to create a front end church directory.
 Free for Administrators, subscription based for congregation access.
+- Connected People to Adjace, created background header, uploaded logo.
+System is accessible only by Administrators.
+Working on understanding what can and cannot be done with it.

 ##### 10/04/2017: